 \end{proof}

 {\bf Remark.} Condition (A) is not universally valid for all p.c.f. self-similar sets.
-For example, the {\it modified Koch curve} (Figure \ref{figure2}) analysed in \cite[Section 4.2]{Sh2} and \cite{M} satisfies ${N}(u)=\infty$ for every axially symmetric $u\in E(\lambda)\setminus\{0\}$, irrespective of how small $\lambda>0$ is taken.
-Each point lying on the axis of symmetry is an extreme point of such $u$.
-By contrast, we shall verify in Section \ref{sec4} that condition (A) does hold for the Sierpinski gasket $\mathcal {SG}$ equipped with its canonic Laplacian.
+For example, the {\it modified Koch curve} (Figure~\ref{figure2}) analyzed in \cite[Section 4.2]{Sh2} and \cite{M} satisfies $\#\mathrm{Extr}(u_\lambda)=\infty$ for every axially symmetric $u_\lambda\in E(\lambda)\setminus\{0\}$, independent of how small $\lambda>0$ is chosen.
+Indeed, for each singleton on the axis of symmetry, the local geometry together with $\lambda\neq 0$ forces the singleton to be an extreme set of $u_\lambda$, and there are infinitely many such singletons.
+For the same reason, condition (A) also fails for Vicsek set-like fractals (see \cite[Page 95]{St6} for the definition), since each endpoint of the branches within the support of the eigenfunction is an extreme singleton, yielding $\#\mathrm{Extr}(u_\lambda)=\infty$ for any $\lambda>0$.
+By contrast, we shall verify in Section \ref{sec4} that condition (A) does hold for the Sierpinski gasket $\mathcal{SG}$ equipped with its canonical Laplacian.

 In \cite[Section 4.3]{K4}, Kigami introduced the concept of pre-localized eigenfunctions.
 Recall that a non-trivial $u$ is a pre-localized eigenfunction of $-\Delta_\mu$ if $u\in E_D(\lambda)\cap E_N(\lambda)$ for some $\lambda$.